When solidarity is the chef’s special

 Talking with Nuno Jardim

-We had a chance to sit and talk with Nuno Jardim, service director of CASA, and this is what he told us.
+We had a chance to sit and talk with Nuno Jardim, general manager of CASA, and this is what he told us.

 - When did this project start?